-During 2017, four independent, non-employee directors served on the Audit Committee: Patrick J. Langlois, Ph.D., Ann F. Hanham, Ph.D., Steven C. Gilman, Ph.D. and Mr. Hastings.
-Dr. Langlois left the Board and the Audit Committee on June 15, 2017.
+During 2018, three independent, non-employee directors served on the Audit Committee: Ann F. Hanham, Ph.D., Steven C. Gilman, Ph.D. and David Hastings.

-Management is responsible for SCYNEXIS s internal controls and the financial reporting process.
-The independent registered public accounting firm is responsible for performing an independent audit of SCYNEXIS s consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB) to obtain reasonable assurance that SCYNEXIS s consolidated financial statements are free from material misstatement and expressing an opinion on the conformity of such financial statements with accounting principles generally accepted in the United States.
-We are responsible for overseeing and monitoring Deloitte & Touche LLP s auditing process on behalf of the Board of Directors.
+Management is responsible for SCYNEXIS's internal controls and the financial reporting process.
+The independent registered public accounting firm is responsible for performing an independent audit of SCYNEXIS's consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB) to obtain reasonable assurance that SCYNEXIS's consolidated financial statements are free from material misstatement and expressing an opinion on the conformity of such financial statements with accounting principles generally accepted in the United States.
+We are responsible for overseeing and monitoring Deloitte & Touche LLP's auditing process on behalf of the Board of Directors.

-In this context, the Audit Committee has reviewed and discussed the audited consolidated financial statements for the fiscal year ended December 31, 2017, with management and Deloitte & Touche LLP.
+In this context, the Audit Committee has reviewed and discussed the audited consolidated financial statements for the fiscal year ended December 31, 2018, with management and Deloitte & Touche LLP.
 The Audit Committee has discussed with Deloitte & Touche LLP the matters required to be discussed by Auditing Standard 1301, Communications with Audit Committees, as adopted by the PCAOB.
-The Audit Committee has also received the written disclosures and the letter from Deloitte & Touche LLP required by applicable requirements of the PCAOB regarding the independent accountants communications with the Audit Committee concerning independence, and has discussed with the independent registered public accounting firm the accounting firm s independence.
+The Audit Committee has also received the written disclosures and the letter from Deloitte & Touche LLP required by applicable requirements of the PCAOB regarding the independent accountants' communications with the Audit Committee concerning independence, and has discussed with the independent registered public accounting firm the accounting firm's independence.

-Based on its discussions with management and the independent registered public accounting firm, the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in SCYNEXIS s Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
+Based on its discussions with management and the independent registered public accounting firm, the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in SCYNEXIS's Annual Report on Form 10-K for the fiscal year ended December 31, 2018.